How to encourage event app adoption when your attendees are reluctant to let go of paper.

 1. Understand The Roadblocks

-It’s important to understand why people are reluctant to use an event app.
+It’s important to understand why people are reluctant to use an conference app.
 It’s a tricky issue, because often the reasons are hard to define.

 The e-book phenomenon gives some good pointers about why people like paper.
 The first e-books were greeted with derision.
 They weren’t seen as ‘proper’ books.
 Paper books carried authority and authenticity.
 They were the tradition; people grew-up with paper books and liked the tangible feel and weight of a book.